cozycoder-app/website/content/blog/cozycoder-vision/index.md

 ## Giving Developers more Control

 The obvious problem with chat is that everyone is just treating it as chat between a human and a bot.
 But that's not true.
-Each time you interact with Copilot or other LLMs the full conversation is send to the LLM as a context.
-There is no reason, why this context couldn't be treated like a Git history instead.
+Each time you interact with Copilot, or other LLMs, the full conversation is sent to the LLM as context.
+There is no reason why this context couldn't be treated like a Git commit history instead.

 Let's imagine a tool that gives developers more control and go through the above example:
 You start a conversation with a LLM to generate you new project.
 Of course, it will also run the generated code on your local machine automatically to prove it is working.
 Once your initial project setup is done, a pull request is provided that can be reviewed by your colleagues.
 Of course, your colleagues will have access to chat, which is linked in the pull request.
 Next time one of your colleagues wants to setup another project, they just fork your conversation at some point and continue a new conversation from that point on instead of talking to the LLM from scratch.
 Since new projects are created frequently in your company, someone is taking your conversation and introduces some parameters to it to use it as a template.
 Now you have a reusable conversation template that you can simply trigger from your terminal, provide few details (e.g. a project name) and get the code generated.